 The Trauma Program at NYU Langone Psychiatry Associates offers specialized outpatient consultation, assessment, and treatment for adults, couples, and families who have experienced psychological trauma, for example due to assault, childhood abuse, a natural disaster, car accidents, or the loss of a loved one.
 We offer early intervention soon after a trauma, as well as treatment of more chronic trauma-related conditions, such as post-traumatic stress disorder (PTSD), complex trauma, and complicated grief.

-The Trauma Program is led by Dr. David Austern, Dr. Roni Avinadav, Dr. Paraskevi Noulas, Dr. Joshua Scott, Dr. Maria Steenkamp, and Dr. Ariela Vasserman.
+The Trauma Program is led by Dr. David Austern, Dr. Roni Avinadav, Dr. Paraskevi Noulas, Dr. Joshua Scott, Dr. Maria Steenkamp, Dr. Ariela Vasserman, Dr. Adam Mandel, and Dr. Jennifer Sawaya.
 Our experts are extensively trained in leading evidence-based interventions and work with you to develop a highly individualized treatment plan.
 Our approach takes into consideration the unique needs of each person to provide comprehensive, effective, and compassionate care.

 Our team offers both in-person visits and online doctor visits through the NYU Langone Health app.
 The app is a secure and confidential platform that allows our doctors to provide personalized care to patients who want to work with their care team remotely or at flexible times.